shnigi/whattoeat_v2/README.md

 Set Apache proxy to localhost:3334

 Express servers React directly from frontend build and api in the same server.
 Apache only as proxy.

+TODO: deploy with docker and add proxypass to apache /api calls